Home » Tutorials » How to Create a Chatroom in Python

 The last one initiates the server we’ve created, setting it to listen on the designated HOST and PORT for incoming client connections.
 It displays a message indicating that the server is now running.

-The function then checks if the address of incoming clients matches the server’s host address.
+The checks if the address of incoming clients matches the server’s host address.
 If there’s a match, the clients are added to the list, and a new thread is started to manage their connection.
 Finally, we announce that the server is starting.

 def start():